texfaq/texfaq.github.io/FAQ-writecls.md

 However, any but the most trivial package will require rather more sophistication.
-Some details of LaTeX commands for the job are to be found in ''LaTeX2e for class and package writers'' (`clsguide`, part of the LaTeX documentation distribution).
+Some details of LaTeX commands for the job are to be found in "LaTeX2e for class and package writers" (`clsguide`, part of the LaTeX documentation distribution).
 Beyond this, a good knowledge of TeX itself is valuable: thus books such as the [TeXbook](FAQ-tex-books) or